 This section describes the Garbage-First (G1) Garbage Collector (GC).

-The Garbage-First (G1) garbage collector is targeted for multiprocessor machines with a large amount of memory.
+The Garbage-First (G1) garbage collector is targeted for multiprocessor machines scaling to a large amount of memory.
 It attempts to meet garbage collection pause-time goals with high probability while achieving high throughput with little need for configuration.
 G1 aims to provide the best balance between latency and throughput using current target applications and environments whose features include:

-G1 replaces the Concurrent Mark-Sweep (CMS) collector.
-It is also the default collector.
+G1 is the default collector.

 The G1 collector achieves high performance and tries to meet pause-time goals in several ways described in the following sections.